 \section{Conclusion and Future Work}

 In this paper, we introduced a simple method for long-text processing via chunking, aligning, and selecting, called SimCAS.
-We divided the input long sequence into chunks, and encode them with sequential batch alignment to capture the inter-chunk semantics.
-To select the important token representations in the encoded output of the encoder, we introduced a reinforcement learning-based token selector with the PPO optimization method.
-We leverage the transformer decoder as an environment and design a reward scheme for the corresponding actions based on the output logits and decoder cross-attention feedback to optimize the selector.
+We divided the input long sequence into chunks, and encoded them with sequential batch alignment to capture the inter-chunk semantics.
+To select the important token representations in the encoded output of the encoder, we introduced a reinforcement learning-based token selector with the PPO method.
+We leverage the transformer as an environment and design a reward scheme for the corresponding actions based on the output logits and decoder cross-attention feedback to optimize the hidden token selector.
 Substantial experiment results and analyses demonstrate the satisfying effectiveness of SimCAS.
 Besides, our method does not depend on any particular tasks or models, which have good generalization ability for various application scenarios.

 For future work, our method can be naturally adopted into non-language long-sequence processing tasks, such as molecular structure analysis.
-Also, SimCAS have the potential to enhance the long text pre-training to transformers.
+Also, SimCAS has the potential to enhance the long text pre-training to transformers.